Asjad2515/TECHPLEMENT/README.md

 # TECHPLEMENT
-Using java created a real time currency converter
+Using java to created a real time currency converter.